hpc-datahub/COVID_DataHub/README.md

 # COVID-19 SES Data Hub, Hopkins Population Center

-## HPC Data Hub Phase 3 Release (11/16/2020)
+## Phase 4 Release of COVID-19 and Sociodemographic Data (4/26/2021)

 (COVID-19 confirmed cases and deaths are updated weekly.)

 The HPC Data Hub is a data service infrastructure of the Hopkins Population Center (HPC).
-The HPC Data Hub offers U.S. county-level data necessary for population-based social science, epidemiological, medical and public health research on COVID-19 to provide evidence-based, timely policy recommendations for curbing the pandemic.
+The HPC Data Hub offers U.S. county-level data on COVID-19 and sociodemographic data necessary for population-based social science, epidemiological, medical and public health research to provide evidence-based policy recommendations for curbing the pandemic.

 Timely and effective data on social, economic and health disparities are needed to respond appropriately to the pandemic as local situations change.
-Drawing from trusted sources, this data hub curates county-level data on the demographic, social and health factors that influence the spread of COVID-19.
+Drawing from trusted sources, this data hub collects and manages county-level data on sociodemographic and health factors that influence the spread of COVID-19.
 The data hub also includes data on the status of COVID-19 related policies being rolled out across the country.

-The Phase-3 release data replace the Phase-2 data with important additions.
-The data files and the corresponding dictionary files are coupled in 3 zipped files:
+The Phase-4 release data replace the Phase-3 data with important additions (e.g., updated state policies; vaccine distribution and implementation; biweekly state patterns of pandemic patterns by race/ethnicity).
+The data files and the corresponding dictionary files are coupled in 3 zipped files at https://github.com/hpc-datahub/COVID_DataHub.
+Click the arrow next to the “Code” tab and choose “download zip” which includes a folder for pandemic time-series data and two zip files: prepandemic.zip and unemployment.zip.

-- **Pandemic.zip** includes 6 datafiles in csv format and dictionary files in csv format
+- **Pandemic** folder includes 4 datafiles in csv format and 1 dictionary file in csv format

-    - Daily data on COVID-19 tested and confirmed cases and deaths (up to 20201116)
+    - Daily data on COVID-19 tested and confirmed cases and deaths (weekly updates)
-    - Daily data on human mobility and social distancing
+    - Time-series data on human mobility and social distancing
     - Timing data on state policy responses
     - Preexisting health care capacity variables
-    - State wide race-ethnicity distribution of cases and deaths data
-    - State wide Nursing home data

-- **Prepandemic.zip** includes 1 datafile in csv format and 1 dictionary in xlsx format
+- **Prepandemic.zip** includes 1 datafile in csv format and 1 dictionary file in xlsx format, containing the following data

-    -	Existing Health and health care disparity
+    - Existing health and health care disparity
     - Individual tax filing, individual and household income brackets
     - Population density per area and crowdedness per housing unit
     - Demographic structure by age, gender and race-ethnicity
     - Prevalence rates of diabetes, HIV, and smoking, conditions associated with more severe COVID-19 symptoms
-    -   Water and sanitation, including dirnking water violations, water variables from American Community Surveys, and estimated use of water

-- **Unemployment.zip** includes 1 datafile in csv format and 1 dictionary in xlsx format
+- **Unemployment** includes 1 datafile in csv format and 1 dictionary file in xlsx format

-    - Monthly unemployment rate and size of labor force from January 2019 to August 2020
+    - Monthly unemployment rate and size of labor force from January 2019 (monthly updates when its available at BLS)
     - The county identity of spatial neighbors (for spatial analysis)

-All data files include county names and FIPS codes to facilitate data combination of DataHub files and external files.
+All data files include county names and FIPS codes to facilitate data combination of Data Hub files and external files.
 The daily data in this Data Hub is scheduled to routine update every Sunday.

 ## User Registration and Feedback